 Have a look at our guidance on referencing your work correctly.

-Check the process for withdrawing or suspending from your studies.
+Check the process for withdrawing or interrupting from your studies.

-Read more about withdrawing or suspending from studies.
+Read more about withdrawing or interrupting from studies.